 At the Completion of Your Battlefield Experience

-Completing your program on-site offers the option to reward your unit for its effort and progress with a reception at a historic site or a tour of the Gettysburg Museum of the American Civil War to conclude your program.
+Completing your program on-site offers the option to reward your unit for its effort and progress with optional activities, such as a reception at a historic site or a tour of the Gettysburg Museum of the American Civil War to conclude your program.

 Make Your Decision